drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

     +-------------------------+-------------------------+------------------+

-Merging Results with Other Software Restults
+Merging Results with Other Software Retults
 --------------------------------------------
 We have provided a script that will help merge and summarize the results from multiple softwares together.
 See :ref:`Combine Results <Combine-docs>`.

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `scds <https://academic.oup.com/bioinformatics/article/36/4/1150/5566507>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `scds <https://academic.oup.com/bioinformatics/article/36/4/1150/5566507>`__.